-The magic of a painting or photograph is the myriad ways in which it speaks to the different people watching it.
-Many of these works can be categorized into a singular “period” or “style,” allowing some viewers to organize their impressions along curated lines.
-Nevertheless, great art reaches out to the soul of each victim/lover and tells them a story as siphoned through their specific knowledge, experiences, and passions.
+The magic of a painting or photograph lies in the differing ways it speaks to each viewer.
+Many works can be categorized into a singular “period” or “style,” allowing some viewers to organize their impressions along curated lines.
+Nevertheless, great art reaches out to the soul of each victim or lover and tells them a story as siphoned through their specific knowledge, experiences and passions.

-Adapter Paul Edwards has chiseled away rococo elements of Wilde’s book, moving the gothic story from its nineteenth century London roots and its dark satirization of the hedonistic culture of that time to the seventies and early eighties New York with its drinking, drugging, and a mysterious gay cancer riddling the bodies of gay men then considered by a supposed ninety-percent of that population to be libertine.
+Paul Edwards’ adaptation chiseled away rococo elements of Oscar Wilde’s book, moving the Gothic story from its nineteenth-century London roots and its dark satirization of the hedonistic culture of that era to seventies and early-eighties New York City, with drinking, drugging and a mysterious gay cancer riddling the bodies of gay men then considered by a supposed ninety-percent of that population to be libertine.

 City Lit, 1020 West Bryn Mawr, (773)293-3682, citylit.org, $32.
 Through April 15.